 Submission Requirements Overview

-- Complete a brief self-assessment of your current competencies in the micro-credential area;
+- Complete a brief, online self-assessment of your current competencies in the core competency area

-- provide a listing of recent, relevant professional development experiences in which you have participated related to the micro-credential area;
+- Provide a CV or resume and a list of recent, relevant professional development experiences in which you have participated related to the core competency area

-- Emerging or early career community engagement professionals (CEPs): A video presentation on higher education community engagement
+- OPTION #1: Emerging or early career community engagement professionals (CEPs): A video presentation on higher education community engagement

-- CEPs with more substantial experience in the micro-credential area: Relevant annotated materials
+- OPTION #2: CEPs with more substantial experience in the micro-credential area: Relevant annotated materials

-- and submit a brief essay assessing your critical commitments to community engagement and your desired future directions for professional development.
+- Submit a brief essay assessing your critical commitments to community engagement, your perceived areas of strength, and areas in which you would like to grow professional

 [Required submission for all emerging or early-career applicants]